Estate Planning for Real Estate Investors and Landlords: A Guide

 In most cases, leaving appreciated rental properties in your estate is more tax-efficient than gifting them during your lifetime.
 Properties you hold until death receive a stepped-up basis, eliminating capital gains tax for your heirs.
 Gifted properties carry your original cost basis, which can create a substantial tax bill when your children eventually sell.

-Protect Your Real Estate Portfolio with a Comprehensive Estate Plan
+Putting Your Real Estate Estate Plan into Action

 Real estate investor estate planning requires more than a standard trust or will.
 Your plan needs to address LLC structuring, stepped-up basis optimization, Proposition 19 property tax impacts, 1031 exchange considerations, and detailed property management instructions for your successor trustee.